 Portrait Fanny : How do you beat endometriosis?

-Fanny is 20, a dancer in professional training and suffers fromendometriosis.
-She tells us about the arrival of her periods at college, the pain that prevented her from going to class, the painkillers she took, and her encounter with several health professionals.
+Fanny is 20 years old, a dancer in professional training and suffers fromendometriosis.
+She tells us about the onset of her period in high school, the pain that prevented her from going to class, the painkillers she took, and her encounter with several health professionals.
 Zoom in on Fanny's portrait!

 Why did you decide to take part in an Elia shoot?

-"I've always wanted to take part in a photoshoot or a shoot.
-I've done a lot of theater, so it's something that m'interested me.
+"I've always wanted to take part in a shoot or a film shoot.
+I've done a lot of theater, so it was something that interested me.
 When I saw that Elia was offering the opportunity to take part in a shoot I thought it was a good idea to take part and seize the opportunity in relation to this brand with which I share the same values."

-You have endometriosis.
-Can you tell us about your journey through the disease?
+You have endometriosis, can you tell us about your journey with the disease?

-"I had my first periods in secondary school, which was immediately quite painful.
+"I had my first period in middle school, which was immediately quite painful.
 It hurt everywhere, and I couldn't go to class because it hurt so much.
-I was m'told right from the start that it was normal to have pain during periods.
-That it was normal and commonplace.
-They m'just prescribed painkillers.
+I was told right from the start that it was normal to have pain during your period.
+That it was normal and trivial.
+I was just prescribed painkillers.
 I spent my school years like that, on painkillers.
 It went away for a while, but in high school it came back stronger.
 I was really sore all over, in addition to nausea and hot flashes, aches and pains...
 Once again I couldn't go to school.
 I had to miss days of classes.
-It was a friend who m'told me about a midwife, whom I went to see, who m'gave me excellent advice and support.
-She was the one who m'told me that I must have endometriosis.
-She m'said that a priori my disease was not yet too advanced.
-So at that stage, there wasn't much I could do other than stop the disease by taking the continuous pill, which she m'prescribed.
-So for a long time, I didn't have my periods and so I didn't feel any pain.
+A friend told me about a midwife I went to see, who gave me excellent advice and support.
+She told me that I probably had endometriosis.
+She told me that, a priori, my disease hadn't developed too far yet.
+So at that stage, there wasn't much I could do other than stop the disease by taking the continuous pill, which she prescribed.
+So for a long time, I didn't have my period, so I didn't feel any pain.
 After a year and a half, I got fed up with taking hormones, so I decided to stop taking the pill, but the pain returned.
-Following this, I decided to have an MRI, at the endometriosis center in Paris.
-And there, they m'gave the same answer as the midwife.
-They m'said that my disease wasn't very advanced, and that there was nothing to do but take hormones to slow it down.
+After that, I decided to have an MRI, at the endometriosis center in Paris.
+They gave me the same answer as the midwife.
+They told me that my disease wasn't very advanced, that there was nothing to do but take hormones to slow it down.
 So at that stage, I was quite disappointed that they weren't offering me any other valid and effective solutions.
 After that, I stopped taking the hormones anyway, and the pain came back... stronger.
-In relation to that, my dance practice which became my studies, it was complicated to reconcile the two, but I had no choice.
-So on the days when I had my periods, I was in pain, but I still went to class.
+In relation to that, my dance practice, which became my studies, it was complicated to reconcile the two, but I had no choice.
+So on the days when I had my period, it hurt, but I still went to class.
 I couldn't help but force myself to stand and dance all day, even if I was in pain.
 A few months ago, by chance or not, I met an osteopath who is also an acupuncturist.
-I told him about my problem and he msuggested a treatment, a follow-up over several months with several acupuncture sessions.
+I told him about my problem and he suggested a treatment, a follow-up over several months with several acupuncture sessions.
 Which I did, and since then there's been a clear improvement in the pain.
-It hurts much less than before.
+I'm in much less pain than before.
 I can live normally again.
 Everything has calmed down.
-I'll have to see in the long term whether this solution works, but for the past few months I've had no more pain during my periods and I no longer have any pain due to endometriosis."
+I'll have to see over the long term whether this solution works, but for a few months now I've had no more pain during my periods and I no longer have any pain due to endometriosis."

 How long have you been using menstrual panties?
 What do you think of them?